Pruning Techniques

 Where and How to Cut

-There are two basic types of pruning cuts: thinning and heading.
-It’s helpful to understand each, and the responses they elicit in a plant.
-Something both cuts have in common is that both should always be made right above a node—a point on a stem where buds, leaves, and branches are initiated.
+Pruning is both an art and a science.
+There are three basic types of pruning cuts: reduction, removal and heading.
+Knowing where to cut and how each type of cut affects the plant's growth is key.
+Something all cuts have in common is that they should always be made right above a node—a point on a stem where buds, leaves, and branches are initiated.

 Pruning Techniques